amyscotteng/HTMLemails/README.md

 * [Contact](#contact)

 ## General info
 Outlook emails are rendered using Microsoft Word so they rely on every developers favorite thing: tables!
 Not sure what tags will work?
 I highly recommend <a href="https://www.caniemail.com/">CanIEmail</a> Just be prepared because there is quite a lot that you can't use, hence the need for tables.
-Hey.
-At least we can still use internal CSS!
 There are all kinds of weird rules you have to follow when developing HTML emails for Outlook.

 ## Technologies